dps923/winter2020/graded-work/assign4.md

 Our initial goal is to get and display a photo.
 The user interface will include a button that presents the picker, and an image view that shows the photo.

 Edit the scene.
 Add a button that will begin the photo take/pick action.

+> If you wish to use an image for the button, then do this:
+> Locate and import suitable icon/image to the asset catalog; maybe a web search can help with this task.
+> On the button's attributes inspector, change the "Type" to "Custom".
+> Then, in the "Image" dropdown list, select the icon/image that you imported.
+> Size to fit.

-Create an action connection to the controller code.
+From the button, create an action connection to the controller code.
 Add an image view that can display a photo.
 Create an outlet connection to the controller code.

 The `egCamera` code example in the [course's code repository](https://github.com/dps923/fall2018/tree/master/Week11) has the essential info needed to understand and use the camera and photo library.